cahuparo/personal-website/content/en/authors/julian/_index.md

 email: ""
 ---

+# About me

-Julian Pawlowski is a visionary innovation and technology evangelist.
+I am a visionary innovation and technology evangelist.

-As part of the [digatus](https://digatus.de/) team, he is offering sustainable support in IT governance, IT strategy, and the future corporate vision on CIO-like level.
+As part of the [digatus](https://digatus.de/) team, I am offering sustainable support in IT governance, IT strategy, and the future corporate vision on CIO-like level.
 This is very much appreciated by customers who want to expand their business and improve their attractiveness for employees of the generations [Y](https://en.wikipedia.org/wiki/Millennials) and [Z](https://en.wikipedia.org/wiki/Generation_Z).

-He is a strategic business consultant for a modern workplace and for secure, cloud-driven identity management and infrastructure.
-With sleek concepts, he integrates bleeding-edge [Microsoft 365](https://www.microsoft.com/microsoft-365) cloud technologies with on-premises line of business applications of all sizes.
+I am a strategic business consultant for a modern workplace and for secure, cloud-driven identity management and infrastructure.
+With sleek concepts, I integrate bleeding-edge [Microsoft 365](https://www.microsoft.com/microsoft-365) cloud technologies with on-premises line of business applications of all sizes.

-As a technical architect, Julian provides consultancy to implement, deploy and maintain [Azure Information Protection](https://docs.microsoft.com/azure/information-protection/) since the early days of its evolution.
-In the meantime, he played a key role to successfully bring such services into active use by more than 150,000 employees.
+As a technical architect, I provide consultancy to implement, deploy and maintain [Azure Information Protection](https://docs.microsoft.com/azure/information-protection/) since the early days of its evolution.
+In the meantime, I played a key role to successfully bring such services into active use by more than 150,000 employees.

-Since 2013, Julian is an active part of the development community of the popular Home Automation system [FHEM](https://fhem.de/).
+Since 2013, I am an active part of the development community of the popular Home Automation system [FHEM](https://fhem.de/).